jdiaz5513/blink1-python/README.md

 How do I use it?
 ----------------

-  - For now, blink1-loadavg will only work on Linux.
-Make sure you have blink1-tool in your path (and in my case, setuid root)
+  - For now, __blink1-loadavg__ will only work on Linux.
+Make sure you have blink1-tool in your $PATH (and in my case, setuid root)
     - Be sure to change the __NUM_CORES__ value to match the number of CPU cores in your system for extra awesomeness.

 In the works
 ------------